Skip to content

 Story Map

-Once a scene branches, a plain outline stops telling the whole story.
-The Story Map shows the scene as a graph so you can see where the player goes next.
+Once a story branches, a plain outline stops telling the whole route.
+The Story Map shows project, chapter, and scene flow as graphs so you can see where the player goes next.

-You do not need it for every edit, but it becomes valuable as soon as a scene has choices, conditions, jumps, or disconnected draft nodes.
+You do not need it for every edit, but it becomes valuable as soon as a project has multiple chapters, a chapter has scene jumps, or a scene has choices, conditions, filtered Text Input routes, jumps, or disconnected draft nodes.

 Understand flow

-See the main path, choice branches, condition routes, and merge points without reading a script.
+See chapter order, scene order, main paths, choice branches, condition routes, and merge points without reading a script.

 Edit connections